 By the end of February 2019, donations in support of FREO2 exceeded $200,000, surpassing expectations and enabling the team to extend their trials further.
 Thanks to this generosity, the team was able to take this technology to Tanzania, where the establishment of a social enterprise to install and maintain the oxygen systems was unexpectedly swift.

 The new equipment had only just been installed when a very small child came into the hospital suffering respiratory distress.
 Using an oximeter, which is part of the FREO2 package, the local medical team were able to measure the child’s oxygen saturation levels which were at a very risky level of 77 per cent (healthy children record levels between 95-98 per cent) and immediately provide the oxygen the infant needed.

 Demonstrating that FREO2 can save lives anywhere, whenever it’s called upon, will be vital in securing World Health Organization endorsement to be able to roll out this technology around the world.

-The Melbourne team want FREO2 to be adopted and used by whoever needs it and are keen to take it to Timor, PNG and the Solomon Islands.
-Their goal is to have 100 systems in place by the end of 2020.
+The Melbourne team wanted FREO2 to be adopted and used by whoever needs it and are keen to take it to Timor, PNG and the Solomon Islands.
+Their goal was to have 100 systems in place by the end of 2020.

 Associate Professor Roger Rassool and Dr Bryn Sobott say their position at the University gave them the space and time to test prototypes over a period of six years, after they first became aware of the terrible cost to children worldwide of pneumonia.
 It has also made it easier for them to approach experts from other disciplines, such as medicine, finance and even plumbing.